wolfix1234/devops-projects/README.md

 How to evaluate

-Start in /devops — each subfolder contains a README explaining purpose and how to run the configs locally or in a cluster.
+each subfolder contains a README explaining purpose and how to run the configs locally or in a cluster that was for the projects.

 Inspect Dockerfiles, compose files, and k8s manifests to see decisions about images, healthchecks, pod specs, volumes, and secrets handling.